Construction Projects

 General Considerations

-• Typical hours of work will be from 7:00am to 5:00pm, Monday to Friday.
-Occasional evening and weekend work may be required.
+- Typical work will be from 7:00am to 5:00pm, Monday to Friday.
+Occasional work outside these hours may be required in some locations.

 Estimated Completion Date